Where are linearized gauge invariants encoded for plane waves in linearized gravity?: Introduction

-To determine and classify the physical effects of these quantities in explicit solutions, one can use invariant functions derived from the underlying geometry.
 Beyond curvature invariants, there exist several other ways to classify spacetimes.
-In abstract algebra, an ideal is a subset preserved under multiplication, and by analogy an ``ideal invariant'' can be used to detect horizons and classify spherically symmetric black hole solutions \cite{debus2024symmetricidealsinvarianthilbert,mcnutt2024detectinghorizonssymmetricblack,Ferrando_2009}.
-For spacetimes that are not spherically symmetric, the event horizon or apparent horizon may not be ideal candidates for defining black hole boundaries.
-In such dynamical settings, horizons can instead be identified using scalar polynomial invariants (SPI) \cite{Coley_2017}.
 Scalar differential invariants (SDI) also provide a powerful classification tool \cite{Kruglikov_2021}.
-In the Cartan-framework, the relevant structure is the frame bundle associated with the metric, with the remaining gauge freedom forming a subgroup of the pseudo-orthogonal group.
 In contrast, SDI arise from the action of the diffeomorphism group on the space of jets of the metric.
 A \emph{jet} refers to the collection of all partial derivatives of the metric up to a fixed order.
 The $k$--jet $j^{k}g$ encodes the metric components together with all derivatives $\partial^{n} g$ for $0\le n\le k$.
-Jets provide a coordinate-independent method for analyzing local equivalence by comparing Taylor expansions at finite order.
-Within the Cartan--Karlhede (CK) framework, successive jets are used to construct curvature tensors and their covariant derivatives, yielding Cartan invariants.
-Agreement of all jets up to the required order implies local equivalence of spacetimes, while differences in the associated Cartan invariants signal physically distinct geometries.
-The CK invariants can be used not only for classifying black hole solutions but also for more general classifications of spacetimes.
+These quantities are generally used to study partial differential equations, however, they have been used to classify spacetime geometries, such as Kundt waves \cite{kruglikov2019differential}.
+Another set of invariant quantities arises from the symmetry properties of spacetimes.
+For highly symmetric black hole spacetimes, the Killing horizon can be detected using quantities constructed from the Killing vector fields \cite{debus2024symmetricidealsinvarianthilbert,mcnutt2024detectinghorizonssymmetricblack}.
 In cases where spacetimes admit Killing vectors with nontrivial orbits, a new set of invariant quantities, called Killing invariants \cite{brown2024killing}, can be used.
 These invariants permit a refined sub-classification of spacetimes admitting the same isometry group and are substantially less involved than the full CK algorithm.